 While elevated SGPT and SGOT levels may not always present clear symptoms initially, they can lead to various complications such as:

 Diet plays a crucial role in liver health.
-To reduce liver inflammation and support detoxification, consider these options:
+To reduce liver inflammation and support detoxification, consider these options in your diet:

 Spinach, kale, and broccoli support liver detoxification.